TL; DR: Scrum Stakeholder Anti-Patterns

 🎓 Join Stefan in one of his upcoming Professional Scrum training classes!

 The Scrum Stakeholder and Organizational Excellence in Legacy Organizations

 Regularly, InfoQ applies the ‘Crossing the Chasm’ metaphor to engineering practices, thus covering a part of the agile movement to create learning organizations.
-Its recent ‘Engineering Culture and Methods InfoQ Trends Report - January 2018’ edition found that new converts to Scrum, for example, will recruit themselves most likely from the late majority and laggards.
-(The early majority of organizations is already adopting Lean, Kanban, and Scrum derivatives.)
+Its ‘Culture & Methods Trends Report March 2022’ edition found that recent converts to Scrum, for example, will recruit themselves mostly from the late majority and laggards.
+(The early majority of organizations already embrace business agility, team self-selection, and mob/ensemble programming.)

 Those laggards — or legacy organizations — are easy to spot: Some form of applied Taylorism, usually a strict hierarchy to command & control functional silos with limited autonomy, made it into the postindustrial era.
-Often, these organizations were created to train farm boys into assembly line workers within a standardized industrial process churning out standardized products in the name of output optimization.
+Often, these organizations were once created to train farm boys into assembly-line workers within a standardized industrial process churning out standardized products in the name of output optimization.
 Human beings became cogs in the machinery, rewarded for functioning well without asking questions.
-Too bad, when nowadays diversity, autonomy, mastery, and purpose become the driving factors in a highly competitive environment where more of the same for everyone is no longer creating value.
+Too bad, when nowadays, diversity, autonomy, mastery, and purpose become the driving factors in a highly competitive environment where more of the same for everyone is no longer creating value.

-Copyright notice: InfoQ, 2018.
+Copyright notice: InfoQ, 2022.
 All right reserved.

-- From WIIFM (what-is-in-for-me syndrome) to team playing — the team wins, the team loses,
+- From WIIFM (what-is-in-for-me syndrome) to team-playing — the team wins, the team loses,

 - From career planning as an individual to servant leadership in a team of teams structure,